opengovsg/engineering-practices/maintenance/maintenance.md

 - Checklist of smoke tests
 - Disaster recovery plans

 Having these documentation helps to maintain good knowledge management, which is crucially important in light of inevitable personnel changes over time.

-They are also helpful to get new engineers onboard.
+These should be centrally linked and easily accessible (e.g. from the GitHub repository or project working document), which can be helpful to onboard new engineers.

 Tip: consider using tools such as [lucidchart](https://www.lucidchart.com/) for architecture diagrams, and [plant UML](https://plantuml.com/) for sequence diagrams.